emipa606/PawnkindRaceDiversification/README.md

 ![Image](https://i.imgur.com/Z4GOv8H.png)

-# Discontinued

-Due to losing interest in Rimworld, and because of the overwhelming nature of this mod, I've decided to cut development to it.
-If anyone is interested in picking this mod back up, feel free to do so.
 # Description

 Ever played with a bunch of race mods and think "Gee, I really wish I could see this race more often," or "I wish I could start a playthrough on a Rimworld without humans," or even "I really wish I could use race mods, but I don't want a whole bunch of bloat from factions and pawnkinds in my game."